Skip Navigation

 The 8th grade class takes an annual spring trip to Camp Eagle in Rocksprings in central Texas.
 In order to qualify for this experience a student must maintain a passing yearly average for all classes as well as be passing all subjects during the quarter the trip is taken.
 The student must also be in compliance with behavior requirements.
 A student is ineligible for the trip if they have faced multiple disciplinary actions during the year, including, but not limited to: detention, academic or behavioral contract, probation, or suspension.
 Final decision as to a student’s attendance is made by the principal.

 Our Lady of Sorrows Catholic School is finding an increasing number of families experiencing transitions in parental custodial relationships.
-For this reason we find it necessary to clarify and restate the usual procedures followed by the administration and faculty in dealing with parents in such situations.
+For this reason we find it necessary to clarify and restate the standard procedures the administration and faculty follow to communicate with parents or legal guardians in such situations.

 In families experiencing separation of parents, or ending in divorce, the above information is sent home with the child to whichever parent currently has care of the child.
 It is assumed that this information is shared by the parents and between the parents.
 Since this situation frequently impacts on a child's achievement and interaction at school, parents are asked to inform both the principal and teacher of this fact so that appropriate support can be given to the child.
 Our Lady of Sorrows Catholic School personnel cannot proceed on hearsay, rumors, or demands of a parent, but only with the appropriate documentation detailed below.